 Yes.
 People who have had close contact with an infected person can greatly reduce the chance of becoming sick if they begin treatment within 7 days of their exposure.
 Treatment consists of taking antibiotics for at least 7 days.

-quickly would someone get sick if exposed to plague bacteria through
+How quickly would someone get sick if exposed to plague bacteria through the air?

 Someone exposed to Yersinia pestis through the air—either from an intentional aerosol release or from close and direct exposure to someone with plague pneumonia—would become ill within 1 to 6 days.